 The definition of violence ought to be simple and straight-forward but it is muddled by the propaganda of those who enjoy a monopoly on violence and who seek to be seen as“peacekeepers” of the world.
 Peace, nonviolence, and pacifism are used by governments, corporations, and religious institutions as code-words or euphemisms to mean submission.
 They claim to want peace but they really want docile, servile, obedient, complacent, passive consumers who accept the government’s rule, coercion, and violence as “normal” and “necessary.”
 If people don’t conform to that, then they are labeled “enemies of peace, freedom, and democracy” and they will use overwhelming force to crush them.
 Governments get to be as violent as they like but they never call themselves violent.
 They claim to be practicing “self-defense” yet when we defend ourselves from the government, we are labeled terrorists.
 In the state’s point of view, there is no legitimate self-defense against it.
 But it’s important to note self-defense is still violence.
 So violence is not inherently a good or bad thing.
 It depends completely on the circumstances.
 It’s similar to the “war on drugs” that is, in fact, a selective war on drugs.
 The government masks itself as a crusader against “drugs” but its drugs – legal drugs – the manufacturers of which sometimes receive large government subsidies and provide millions in taxes in return – are not generally called “drugs” but “medicine,” “recreational substances,” or another euphemism.

 As the saying goes “when the rich rob the poor it’s called business.
 When the poor fight back it’s called violence.”
 The word violence is used by powerful institutions to describe something not officially ordained or illegal with little regard for the actual meaning.“In the dominant discourse, “violence” is reserved for those acts which disrupt the social peace,” (Gelderloos, page 211) which is the illusion of peace.
 It is order enforced through the subjugation and oppression of the underclass.
 Enforced “peace” or social “peace” are oxymorons.
 The force required for such “peace” is violent.
 So any “peace” achieved through the state that gives itself the “right” to enforce it is violent.
 One can’t be nonviolent and support the state and condemn those who resist it.
 One also can’t be passive and nonviolent.
-By doing nothing, you are complicit in the violence you do nothing to stop.
+By doing nothing, you become complicit in the violence you do nothing to stop.
 Doing nothing in the face of injustice or letting others get slaughtered because of an alleged “commitment to nonviolence” is nothing but hypocrisy and arguably more violent than the violence inflicted to resist that slaughter.
 Peter explains “[Violence] is a category, a human construct in which we choose to place a wide array of actions, phenomena, situations, and so forth.
 “Violence” is whatever the person speaking at the moment decides to describe as violent.
 Usually, this means things they do not like.
 As a result, the use of the category “violence” tends towards hypocrisy.
 If it is done to me, it is violent.
 If it is done by me or for my benefit, it is justified, acceptable, or even invisible,” (pg 20-21.)
 “In other words, “violence” is not necessarily a category that is reasonably defined, so much as one that is defined by the reactions of our peers.
 What is considered normal [or] acceptable is much less likely to be defined as violent, no matter how much harm it may cause…Violence is a very flexible term that people can bend and twist however they want to morally justify or condemn the actions they have already decided are acceptable or unacceptable,” (pg 25.)
 Violence in this sense is more of a propaganda term than something consistent, tangible, or easily understood.
-Violence is used a slur by the state and media much like the words terrorist, illegal alien, or commie.
+Violence is used as a slur by the state and media much like the words terrorist, illegal alien, or commie.
 But states use violence more than anyone.
 They just don’t call it violence.
 The victors in wars never say that.
 But they always call the losing side violent or terroristic.

 Many like to make a distinction between violence in self-defense and unprovoked violence.
 But this is less of a reflection of the actual meaning of the word and more of a reflection of how people use it as a term of slander or indictment.
 Consulting the most objective source, Merriam Webster’s dictionary defines violence as “the use of physical force so as to injure, abuse, damage, or destroy.”
 This definition doesn’t distinguish between violence in self-defense or unprovoked or indiscriminate violence, as well it shouldn’t.
 One word can’t describe the nuances of conflict but our society has a tendency to reduce everything into black and white soundbites, so we are left with words that are only used in one sense.
 Pacifists and powerful institutions both purport the false dichotomy or binary thinking that alleges one can either want to fight with a state military or want total nonviolence (submission) and anything in-between or outside of these choices is “terrorism.”
+But terrorism is just violence with a political motivation, which describes just about everything states do (incarceration, wars, policing, etc.) aside from the meager social services they provide, which people had to fight tooth and nail for.
+When they don’t use the label of “terrorist” to describe those outside the statist spectrum, pacifists often slander anyone who believes in combative resistance as “conservative” or “right-wing” as if self-preservation is “conservative” and the left is synonymous with submitting to authority and certain death, which it’s not.
+Meanwhile, many see no problem with state wars.

 People rarely identify as violent or nonviolent.
 Most people consider both options as potentially viable given the circumstances and being willing to fight does not mean lacking compassion.
 One could simultaneously fight fascism and provide emotional support, food, water, education, and medical care to those in need and some do.
 That is not a contradiction but behaviors that compliment one another.
 What one fights for is most important.